DuongNg2911/IBM-Back-End-Development-Professional-Certificate/Django Application Development  with SQL and Databases/README.md

 ## Relational Model
 - RM is an abstract model used to organize data within a database.
 - Key advantage of RM is data independence
+-  Instead of focusing on the relationships and instances between entities, tables in the relational model show relevant data, how each table is related.

 ## Entity-Relationship model
 - Used as a tool to design relational databases
 - Each entity is map into a table
+- ER model is a diagram type that shows real world objects, their characteristics, and the relationships they have with one another.

 ## Primary key vs Foreign key
 - Primary keys uniquely identify a specific row in a table